 Why should you care about power sharing as a Gen 3 Wall Connector owner?

 This functionality is ideal for households that need to charge more than one electric vehicle at the same time, but may not have enough power for multiple electrical circuits.

 Step 1: Identify and configure the lead Wall Connector.

 One Wall Connector will be designated the leader and provide the configuration and controls for all followers.
 Install and configure the leader first.
 Follow the process for connecting to the leader's Wi-Fi to connect and configure the leader.

-Note: Power sharing is only available on Wall Connector firmware versions 21.18.1 or higher.
+Note: Power sharing with up to 6 Wall Connectors is only available on firmware versions 21.36.6 or higher.
 Download the latest firmware file.

-Step 2: Add up to three additional followers from the lead Wall Connector.
+Step 2: Add up to five additional followers from the lead Wall Connector.

 Click on the power sharing card in the commissioning interface and add additional Wall Connectors to form a power sharing network by wirelessly pairing them to the leader.
-Currently, up to three follower Wall Connectors can be paired to one lead unit for a total power sharing network of four Wall Connectors.
+Currently, up to five follower Wall Connectors can be paired to one lead unit for a total power sharing network of six Wall Connectors.